SimonDiffey/ANZJS_REMLPXEM/README.md

 # ANZJS_REMLPXEM
-R code for reproducing Table 2 in ANZJS paper
+R code for reproducing Table 2 in ANZJS paper titled "A new REML (Parameter Expanded) EM algorithm for linear mixed models".